Mattc33/Necronomicon/UndeadLibrary.md

 > Spectre used most of the time as clearing maps is a large portion of the game.
 >
+> The suggested links are by far personal opinion(3.0 update).
+Builds vary so links will vary.
+>
 > Please note I am not 100% clear on the Damage and Defense percentages, I believe this is based off their base stat value at whatever level they were raised.

 ---